Azure/azure-sdk-for-js/sdk/core/core-client/README.md

 `Mapper`s are used to encode and decode data into HTTP headers and bodies.
 They describe all request and response fields.
 They are referenced by `OperationSpec`s.

-The method `createSerializer` creates a `Serializer` is used to do the bulk of the work transforming data when making a request or processing a response.
+The method `createSerializer` creates a `Serializer` that is used to do the bulk of the work transforming data when making a request or processing a response.
 Given a corpus of `Mapper`s and the appropriate `OperationSpec` it can manufacture an HTTP request object from a user provided input or convert an HTTP response object into a user-friendly form.

 ## Examples